-Mike Carroll is in his 19th season as the head women's hockey coach at Gustavus in 2017-18.
+Mike Carroll is in his 20th season as the head women's hockey coach at Gustavus for the 2018-19 season.
 During his tenure behind the Gustie bench, Carroll has turned Gustavus women’s hockey into one of the most successful programs in NCAA Division III.
-He has compiled an overall record of 378-101-35 in 18 seasons and has the most coaching victories in the history of the program.
-Carroll is the second winningest coach all-time in NCAA Division III women's hockey with 378 wins and a winning percentage of .769.
+He has compiled an overall record of 398-105-39 in 19 seasons and has the most coaching victories in the history of the program.
+Carroll is the second winningest coach all-time in NCAA Division III women's hockey with 398 wins and a winning percentage of .770.

-In 2016-17, the Gustavus women’s hockey team finished the regular season on top of the Minnesota Intercollegiate Athletic Conference with a league record of 13-2-3.
-The Gusties earned an at-large bid to the NCAA Tournament, making their first appearance since 2012-13.
-The Gusties upset the University of Wisconsin-River Falls before falling in the semifinal round against Adrian College.
-The Gusties then defeated Norwich University 3-1 to claim third place, the program's third third place finish - previously in 2002 and 2005.
+In 2017-18, the Gustavus women’s hockey team finished the regular season on top of the Minnesota Intercollegiate Athletic Conference with a league record of 13-2-3.
+The Gusties earned an at-large bid to the NCAA Tournament, making their second consecutive appearance and 13th overall.
+The Gusties were upset by UW-Eau Claire 3-2 in triple overtime, which proved to be the longest game in NCAA Division III Women's Hockey history.

-Carroll, an Edina, Minnesota native, competed in hockey at Mankato State.
-After graduating with a degree in municipal recreation in 1982, Carroll was inducted into the Edina High School Athletics Hall of Fame in 2012 and the Minnesota State University-Mankato Athletics Hall of Fame in 2013.
+Carroll, an Edina, Minnesota native, competed in hockey and baseball at Mankato State.
+After graduating with a degree in municipal recreation in 1982, Carroll played professional baseball in the Montreal Expos organization for two years.
+Carroll was inducted into the Edina High School Athletics Hall of Fame in 2012 and the Minnesota State University-Mankato Athletics Hall of Fame in 2013.

 Mike and his wife, Terri, live in Mankato and have two sons, Matt and Mike.